 Opened in 1967, this is one of two Drive-In cinemas still operating in Western Australia and is open from Spring through to late Summer (September to early May).

-The Dongara is operated by the Dongara-Denison Surf Life Saving Club and is a non-profit cinema with a digital projection showing first-run movies.
+The Dongara-Denison Surf Life Saving Club Dongara operates the Dongara Denison drive-in, a non-profit cinema with a digital projection showing first-run movies.

 Take your camp chairs or sit in the bag of your car and watch a movie under the stars.